Charlie9009/CI_MS1_MYGYM/README.md

     3. Find source and from the drop-down menu select master from branch, click save, let it update.
         * Here is a live link to the page https://charlie9009.github.io/CI_MS1_MYGYM/

+## Responsive on all devices

+## Languages Used

+* HTML5

+* CSS3

+## Libraries and different programs used

+* To get the "Modal Log in pop up window" to work, Bootstrap 4.1.3, jQuery and Popper JS was used.

 code credit

+Code from Social Media Column Footer, with Font Awesome icons was copyed and restyled from Code Institutes "Love Running" project. (https://charlie9009.github.io/love-running/)

 modal
 https://www.codehim.com/bootstrap/bootstrap-4-modal-popup-login-form/